5 Reasons To Start Work Early Tomorrow

 Traffic jams, being packed into a train carriage, unable to get a seat or being swept along in a wave of pedestrians are all symptoms of the rush hour.

-Starting work earlier, and therefore leaving for your commute earlier, will help to alleviate this stress by allowing you to avoid the height of rush hour and all the stresses it brings.
+The benefits of an early start means that you’ll avoid this stress by allowing you to miss the height of rush hour and all the stresses it brings.

 2. You’ll get some quality time